warm-milk-foam/forensics-notes/Notes/Chapter1.md

 ## What tools do I need to learn forensics ##
 - As most other CTF challenges require; a linux distro or a terminal emulator to run CLI commands
 - (If you do not know what linux is, it is a free and open-source operating system kernel that can allow you to run tools in this guide for the sake of CTF'ing)
-- If you are on windows, it will NOT suffice for you to Command prompt (maybe you could but I rather not)
+- If you are on windows, it will NOT suffice for you to use Command prompt (maybe you could but I rather not)
 Instead, you can install Windows Subsystem For Linux (WSL) by following this: <https://learn.microsoft.com/en-us/windows/wsl/install>
 - On the other hand, if you want a full system of linux, you have 2 options
 1) Dual Boot (aka; installing a linux operating system on your computer), probably not a good choice if you have no clue what you are doing